Erasca Inc (ERAS) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The public float for ERAS is 92.54M, and currently, short sellers hold a 9.78% ratio of that floaft.
-The average trading volume of ERAS on December 21, 2023 was 1.11M shares.
+The public float for ERAS is 92.54M and currently, short sellers hold a 9.78% ratio of that float.
+The average trading volume of ERAS on December 28, 2023 was 1.14M shares.

 ERAS’s Market Performance

-ERAS’s stock has seen a -7.43% decrease for the week, with a -16.89% drop in the past month and a -20.76% fall in the past quarter.
-The volatility ratio for the week is 9.58%, and the volatility levels for the past 30 days are at 9.42% for Erasca Inc The simple moving average for the past 20 days is -2.77% for ERAS’s stock, with a -27.26% simple moving average for the past 200 days.
+ERAS’s stock has seen a 9.14% increase for the week, with a -4.02% drop in the past month and a -0.92% fall in the past quarter.
+The volatility ratio for the week is 8.32%, and the volatility levels for the past 30 days are at 9.82% for Erasca Inc The simple moving average for the last 20 days is 14.44% for ERAS’s stock, with a simple moving average of -15.59% for the last 200 days.

 Analysts’ Opinion of ERAS